 Most people ask, “What is that brown, deer-like breed in your beef herd?”
 Well, they’re Jerseys of course.
 We’ve come to truly appreciate our Jerseys for multiple reasons.
-First, we’ve found that, despite their slower weight gains, they do marble well, but more specifically, their meat turns a deep dark red full of nutrients and their fat is a pure golden-yellow lending to a tremendous amount of flavor as grass-fed finished beef.
+First, we’ve found that, despite their slower weight gains, they marble well on grass, but more importantly for us, their meat turns a deep dark red and their fat is a pure golden-yellow.
+These characteristics point to a much higher density of nutrients and lead to a tremendous amount of flavor as grass-fed finished beef.
 More flavor than dare I say anything I have tasted.
 Primarily, we take the whole Jersey animal for our ground beef and smoked products, giving us the deepest flavors possible not only thanks to the breed, but thanks to the fact that we don’t skimp on the cuts we grind - Ribeyes, Roasts, Briskets - they all go in there for some of the best ground beef you can find anywhere.

 Lastly, the personality of the Jersey is like no other.
 They are funny, smart, curious, and just so dang cute.
 We’ve found our handling stress (for both us and the animal) has gone way down since we’ve introduced Jerseys.
 They come running (up to us) anytime we show up, and moving them by foot is easier than by any other method.

 Of course we still use Angus in our mix.
 Angus is one of the most widely-known and served beef across the states and they are experts at eating grass and converting that to muscle and fat.
-Angus grow quite a bit faster than Jerseys and are widely available, which helps to fulfill some of gaps in high demands.
-We source all of our Angus from the wonderful Gaffney Family out of Barneveld, WI, who have a very well known name for their breeding and herd genetics.
+Angus grow quite a bit faster than Jerseys and are widely available, which helps to fulfill our needs.
+We source all of our Angus from local producers within a 15 miles radius.
+Many of them come from the wonderful Gaffney Family out of Barneveld, WI, who have a very well-known name for their breeding and herd genetics.
 Through them, we are guaranteed a consistent and strong calf that is healthy (as a horse!) and grows well in our system.
-Similar to our relationships with our Jersey producers, we’ve created a symbiosis with the Gaffneys and we’re lucky to call them friends and colleagues.
+Similar to our relationships with our Jersey producers, we’ve created a symbiosis with our Angus producers and we’re lucky to call them friends and colleagues.